yavorpapazov/vacation-rentals-back-end/README.md

 -	Item – fields: city, cost, country, image, title, stars and userId
 -	CartItem – fields: addedToCart, city, cost, country, bnbId, image, title, stars and userId
 -	Token – fields: token and userId

+## What I learned and what I would like to improve upon

+I learned what the structure of an Express back-end application is in general, how to define routes and implement different CRUD functionalities.
+I learned how to use MongoDB and how to integrate my project with it.
+I’ve implemented some of the more advanced MongoDB features like indexes, aggregation and text search.
+I’ve had the opportunity to understand the concept of middleware and use it for authentication in my project.

+I would like to complete my React front-end application, integrate it with this back-end project, in order to have a finished full-stack project.

+During this course I saw the importance of writing and implementing test plans.
+This is something I would like to improve upon and gain more experience with.